Equal Pay for Similar Work: Abstract

 \section{Abstract}

-Equal pay laws increasingly require that workers doing ``similar'' work are paid equal wages within firm.
-We study such ``equal pay for similar work'' (EPSW) policies theoretically and test our model's predictions empirically using evidence from a 2009 Chilean EPSW.
-When EPSW only binds across protected class (e.g., no woman can be paid less than any similar man, and vice versa), firms segregate their workforce by gender.
+Equal pay laws increasingly require that workers with different group identities doing ``similar'' work are paid equal wages within firm.
+We study such ``equal pay for similar work'' (EPSW) policies theoretically and test our models' predictions empirically using evidence from a 2009 gender-based Chilean EPSW.
+Under EPSW, firms segregate their workforce by gender.
 When there are more men than women in a labor market, EPSW increases the gender wage gap.
-By contrast, EPSW that is not based on protected class can decrease the gender wage gap.